Direct High-Resolution Imaging of Earth-Like Exoplanets

-Spectro‐photometric phase‐curve inversion remains a powerful indirect mapping tool, but for an Earth analog at 10 pc it is hobbled by two fundamental limits.
+As a result, {\it spectro-photometric} phase-curve inversion remains a powerful indirect mapping tool, but for an Earth analog at 10 pc it is hobbled by two fundamental limits.
 First, spatial modes saturate at \(\ell_{\max}\lesssim5\) (a \(6\times6\) grid), well below the \(10\times10\) requirement.
-Second, the extreme faintness (\(m_V\approx27.77\)) drives photon‐count requirements to millennia on a 10 m telescope.
-Consequently, this method cannot deliver continent‐scale imaging of Earth‐like exoplanets within any feasible mission timescale.
+Second, the extreme faintness (\(m_V\approx27.77\)) drives photon-count requirements to millennia on a 10 m telescope.
+Consequently, this method cannot deliver continent-scale imaging of Earth-like exoplanets within any feasible mission timescale.